Hike at a Glance

 Closest towns to this walk: Aberdare, Cessnock, Cooranbong, Greta, Kurri Kurri, Laguna, Lake Munmorah, Morisset, Mount View, Mount Vincent, Mulbring, Stonebrook, Westlake, Wollombi, Wyee, Wyong

-Looking for hikes and trails in Watagans National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Watagans National Park?
+Try these trails with a similar difficulty grade.

 Track grade